• Menu

 Sharpening chip carving knife with a whetstone

 Hold your knife at an angle of about 20 degrees in front of you with one hand (right if you are right-handed) and hold onto a whetstone with your other hand.
-Move it across and away from your body while pulling towards yourself.
+Move it across and away from your body while pulling it towards yourself.

 This should take about ten strokes on each side.
 If you have more money than time, visit a professional sharpener specializing in knives regularly.
 If not, be sure to resharpen after carving each piece.